lamansky/errate/readme.md

 ### Parameters

-1. Optional: `e` (string or Error object): The error message, or an existing Error object.
+1. Optional: `e` (string, Error object, boolean, or null): The error message, or an existing Error object.
+If `null` or a boolean, the returned Error will have no message.
 2. Optional: `Cls` (Error class): The desired class of the returned Error (such as `TypeError` or `RangeError`).
 Defaults to `Error`.
 3. Optional: Object argument:
     * `forceClass` (boolean): If set to `true`, instances of other `Error` classes will be converted to instances of `Cls`.
 If set to `false`, `Cls` will only be used to wrap string errors.
 Defaults to `true`.